CERT-Polska/Artemis/docs/generating-emails.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^
-The report generation modules has custom logic that makes an educated guess whether a vulnerability is a true positive and interesting enough to be reported.
+The report generation module has custom logic that makes an educated guess whether a vulnerability is a true positive and interesting enough to be reported.
 If you don't see a vulnerability in the reports or if you see that no messages have been generated: